aszymanski98/Social-app/README.md

 # Social-app
-This project is social app modelled on Twitter.
-It is based on Axios Rest API requests.
+Functionality of this project was modelled on Twitter.
+Based on Axios REST API requests.
 Social app allows user to create account, read posts, like them, follow other people.
-App also displays recommended users to follow.
+It also displays recommended users to follow.

 ## Table of contents
 * [Demo](#demo)